Cheikh El Avia Ould Mohamed Khouna: Biography

 In late December 2002, he announced that the government had responded "rapidly, efficiently and responsibly" to a potential famine and helped livestock farmers.
 He attacked the rise of Islamic extremism and the potential of youth recruitment to their cause in a May 2003 speech.
-Khouna began to become critical of some of the actions of the President.
+Cheikh El Avia began to become critical of some of the actions of the President.

 In the unsuccessful coup of June 9, 2003, he was detained on suspicion of having sympathies with the plotters of the coup and attempting to seek asylum in Spain.
-On July 6, Khouna was replaced as premier by Sghair Ould M'Bareck, who previously served as minister of education.
-Khouna would not serve in any cabinet position until 2008.
+On July 6, Cheikh El Avia was replaced as premier by Sghair Ould M'Bareck, who previously served as Minister of Education.
+Cheikh El Avia would not serve in any cabinet position until 2008.

-In the government of Prime Minister Yahya Ould Ahmed El Waghef, named on May 11, 2008, Khouna was appointed as Minister of Foreign Affairs.
-The inclusion of Khouna and others who had served under Taya in Waghef's government was controversial, however.
-This government survived for only two months, and Khouna was not included in the next government, appointed on July 15, 2008.
+In the government of Prime Minister Yahya Ould Ahmed El Waghef, named on May 11, 2008, Cheikh El Avia was appointed Minister of Foreign Affairs.
+The inclusion of Cheikh El Avia and others who had served under Taya in Waghef's government was controversial, however.
+This government survived for only two months, and Cheikh El Avia was not included in the next government, appointed on July 15, 2008.
 In any case, the coup of August 6, 2008 led to the toppling of President Sidi Mohamed Ould Cheikh Abdallahi and his government.

-On May 21, 2011, he was named ambassador to Tunisia.
+On May 21, 2011, he was named Ambassador to Tunisia.